Asking for advice in the clothing store

 Een dialoog in een kledingwinkel op de Kalverstraat in Amsterdam

 1. Verkoper: Goedemorgen, hoe kan ik u helpen?
-(Good morning.
-How can I help you?)
+(Good morning, how can I help you?)

 8. Maria: Kunt u laarzen aanraden die bij deze outfit passen?
-(Can you recommend boots that would match this outfit?)
+(Can you recommend boots that match this outfit?)

 11. Verkoper: Ja, de totale prijs is 150 euro.
-(Yes, the total is 150 euros.)
+(Yes, the total price is 150 euros.)

 1. Welke maat spijkerbroek zoekt Maria?